ryancomia/sc-exercise/react/README.md

 # Task 3 - Minikube/Kubernetes - Deployment

-# # Note: This branch holds the automation to create Docker Images from the Source Code # #
+This branch holds the automation to create Docker Images from the Source Code

 How to Use

-# Part 1 - build image and push to Docker CR
+# Part 1 - build image and push to Docker Hub

 Requires:

       Git - install guide here: https://github.com/git-guides/install-git

 Steps:
-1. From your local env clone this repo
+1. clone this repo

          $ git clone https://github.com/ryancomia/sc-exercise.git